2014 MT69

-' (internally designated in the context of the Hubble Space Telescope, and 7 in the context of the New Horizons mission) is a cold classical Kuiper belt object (KBO) and was formerly a potential flyby target for the New Horizons probe.
+' is a cold classical Kuiper belt object (KBO) and was formerly a potential flyby target for the New Horizons probe.
 The object measures approximately 20–90 km in diameter.

 Discovery

 was discovered by the New Horizons KBO Search with the help of the Hubble Space Telescope (HST) because the object has a magnitude of 27.3, which is too faint to be observed by ground-based telescopes.
 Preliminary observations by the HST searching for KBO flyby targets for the New Horizons probe started in June 2014, and more intensive observations continued in July and August. was first discovered in observations on June 24, 2014, during the preliminary observations, but it was designated 0720090F at the time, nicknamed "7" for short.
 Its existence as a potential target of the New Horizons probe was revealed by NASA in October 2014, but the official name was not assigned by the Minor Planet Center (MPC) until March 2015 after better orbit information was available.
 The parameters of the orbit have the extremely large uncertainty of 9 because follow-up observations after discovery eliminated as a potential target of the New Horizons probe, and no further follow-up observations were made.